Skip to main content

 Course No. AYM 403

-This course continues the exploration of the Ayurvedic principles of Herbology and Pharmaceuticals, functions, indications and contraindications of various medicinal herbs, use of single and compounded herbs, and various methods of combining herbs into formulas to restore physio/mental equilibrium and management of various imbalances.
+This course delves deeper into the Ayurvedic principles of herbology, focusing on the functions, indications, and contraindications of various medicinal herbs.
+It covers the use of single herbs, classical compounded formulas, and different methods of combining herbs to restore physical and mental equilibrium and manage various imbalances.

 Course No. AYM 404

-This course will review commonly used tools in allopathic medicine and common allopathic diagnostic and therapeutic approaches for cardiovascular, endocrine, infectious and gastrointestinal disease including lab analysis, imaging, pharmaceuticals, and surgery.
-The course will also examine the relationship between Ayurveda and allopathy as systems, exploring ways to work collaboratively.
-Basic principles of Functional Medicine and how it can complement Ayurveda will also be explored.
+This course includes medical research, terminology and common drug, herb, vitamin interactions.
+Diagnostic tools in allopathic medicine and medical approaches for cardiovascular, women’s health, infectious disease and mental health including lab analysis, imaging, pharmaceuticals, and surgery.
+The course will also examine the relationship between Ayurveda and allopathy, exploring ways to work collaboratively.

 Srotamsi 1: Mahavaha, Pranavaha, Rasavaha & Jwara